glucometers-tech/glucometer-protocols/lifescan/onetouch-verio-2015.md

     link-control = %x00     ; not used by this device
     command-prefix = %x03 / ; suggested
                      %x04 / %x05
+## Timestamp Format

+Timestamps, both for the device's clock and for the reading records, are defined as a little-endian 32-bit number, representing the number of seconds since **2000-01-01 00:00:00**.

+It should not be mistaken for a UNIX timestamp, although the format is compatible.
+To convert to UNIX timestamp, you should add `946684800` to the value (the UNIX timestamp of the device's own epoch.)

 ## Messages